mattball30/mattball30.github.io/_posts/2024-10-12-introducing-reaction-condition-prediction.md

 ### Similarity-Based Models
 These models enhance the 'intuitive' similarity search by leveraging large databases of chemical reactions.
 They provide simple, interpretable suggestions for new substrates.
 However, they have limitations:
 - Slow performance on large databases
-- Inability to generalize to new combinations of existing conditions
+- Inability to generalise to new combinations of existing conditions

 ### Ranking Models
 Ranking models work differently: